soulripper13/speedtest_rt_ru/README.md

 ![Logo](icon.png)

-It provides six sensors and a button entity:
+It provides the following sensors and a button entity:
 - **Download** – download speed in Mbps
 - **Upload** – upload speed in Mbps
-- **Ping** – network latency in milliseconds
+- **Ping** – idle network latency in milliseconds
 - **Jitter** – network jitter in milliseconds
 - **ISP** – your Internet Service Provider name
 - **Server** – the speedtest server used